adil-waqar/blog-post/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+Following is a step by step series of examples that tell you how to get a development env up and running.

 First step would to install all the dependencies via npm.
 Just run npm install in the project directory.